All Scientists

 - Savage JA, Kiecker T, McMann N, Park D, Rothendler M, Mosher K. 2022.
 Leaf out time correlates with wood anatomy across large geographic scales and within local communities.
 New Phytologist 235: 953-64.
 Abstract

-Margaret Kosmala and David Basler
+Margaret Kosmala

-Postdoctoral Fellows, Harvard University, Richardson Lab
+Postdoctoral Fellow, Harvard University, Richardson Lab

 Michael and Scott Dietrich